fdev31/thot/README.md

 ## Meshe is randomly distorted, but I can see two different shapes

 This is probably a laser calibration issue, some lines are probably badly detected.
-You can fix it by discarding the frames that are not well analysed:
+You can fix it by discarding the frames that are not well analyzed:

-    $ thot exec recalibrate_manual, recalibrate
+    $ thot recalibrate_manual

 In case you want to capture the pictures again, just type:

-    $ thot exec recalibrate_manual, calibrate
+    $ thot calibrate_manual

 ## Bugs